How to Use Media Queries for Desktop, Tablet, and Mobile

 Within this media query, you can define styles specific to mobile devices.
 Consider the smaller screen size and optimize the layout, font size, and interactions for mobile users.
 It's also important to test your design on different mobile devices and orientations to ensure a consistent and user-friendly experience.

-Related Article: How to Apply Outline Effect to Text in CSS
+Related Article: How to Implement an Onclick Effect in CSS

 Step 5: Best Practices